HappyGnome/DCS_Scripts/Hitchtrooper Readme.md

 **Responding to events**
 * If hit too many times the group will attempt to return to an evac point and request medevac
 * If fired upon when not attacking, the group will attempt to retreat from the threat.
+* If entire group is KIA, respawn will be possible only after a long delay (hence it can be worth completing the medevac if requested).